-The week kicked off with the Sustainable Fashion Week in Amsterdam.
-After having lived in London for a while, I didn’t know what to expect of the Dutch sustainable fashion market, so I was very curious – and maybe even a bit anxious.
-But I must say, I was pretty excited about what I saw.
+Dutch Sustainable Fashion Week kicked off in Amsterdam.
+After having lived in London for a while, I didn’t know what to expect of the Dutch sustainable fashion market, so I was very curious.
+And maybe even a bit anxious.
+But I must say, I was pretty excited about what I saw!

 There were two shows: one for everyday wear and one more focused on designer clothing.
 The casual wear show highlighted knitwear, organic cotton, denim and fake fur.
 Who said working with sustainable materials was limiting?
 The evening show had a combination of more extravagant items and artsy statement pieces.
 Both shows were evidence that style doesn’t have to suffer when you choose for consciously made clothing.

-The schedule for the rest of the week made that pretty clear.
+The schedule for the rest of Dutch sustainable fashion week made that pretty clear.
 There was so much going on.
 After the shows in Amsterdam, I went to a panel discussion about the question “is it possible to make sustainable fashion mainstream?” in The Hague and the Fair Fashion Festival in Utrecht, where a fair, talks and shows were organized.

 The week was a perfect way to get to know interesting people and learn about great initiatives and brands.
 Here are a few I thought are worth mentioning.